©

 • possibly a pizza cutter

+Who is this guide intended for?
 What am I expected to know?
-This guide is intended for people who know that computers are made up of individual components.
-If you've upgraded a computer with a new add-in card or more memory, and installed Windows from scratch perhaps, you should be ok.
+This guide is intended for people who know that computers are made up of individual components, and would be comfortable adding and removing parts from their existing computer.
+If you've upgraded a computer with a new add-in card or more memory, and installed Windows from scratch before, you should be ok.

 Click here, and let's get started!

-RossMAN from the AnandTech Forums generously donates the Web hosting that brings you this guide, so I am putting in a plug for his site, BetterCreditCard.com.
+I have just one advertisement, so pay attention! : ) RossMAN from the AnandTech Forums generously donates the Web hosting that brings you this guide, so here's a plug for his site, BetterCreditCard.com.
 If you've got a CC, maybe RossMAN has found one that can beat it.
-Check it out, that's all I ask. : )
+Maybe score a zero-interest balance transfer, and save interest charges for a while... : )